CircuitVerse/Interactive-Book/README.md

 ## About the project
-The aim of this project is to create an online interactive guide for digital logic design.
+The aim of this project is to create an _online interactive guide_ for _digital logic design_.
 The primary goal is to develop an open sourcebook with quality content that teaches digital logic design.
-It will enable students to learn digital design by interacting with circuits, truth table, and other interactive elements as they proceed through the book.
-The professors and students all over the world can read and contribute to the same.
+It will enable students to learn digital design by interacting with circuits, truth tables, and other interactive elements as they proceed through the book.
+Professors and students all over the world can read and contribute to the same.

 As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.